AI-ANK/RAGArch/README.md

-# RAGArch: Optimize & Generate RAG Pipelines with Ease
+# RAGArch: Configure/Test Llamaindex RAG Pipelines and One-click Autogenerate Plug-n-play Code

-RAGArch is a Streamlit-based application that empowers users to experiment with various components and parameters of Retrieval-Augmented Generation (RAG) pipelines, providing a platform for easy optimization and code generation for your custom configurations.
+RAGArch is a Streamlit-based application that empowers users to experiment with various components and parameters of Retrieval-Augmented Generation (RAG) pipelines.
+Utilizing the power of Llamaindex, RAGArch facilitates the testing of different configurations to see how they perform.
+Once satisfied, users can generate the Python code for their custom RAG pipeline configurations, enabling easy integration into their applications.

 ## Features

 - **Interactive UI:** Test different RAG pipeline components through an intuitive web interface.
-- **Custom Configurations:** Choose from various Language Models, Embedding Models, Node Parsers, Response Synthesis Methods, and Vector Stores.
+- **Custom Configurations:** Choose from various Large Language Models, Embedding Models, Node Parsers, Response Synthesis Methods, and Vector Stores.
 - **Live Testing:** Upload your data and immediately see how your RAG pipeline performs.
 - **Code Generation:** Generate and export the Python code for your configured pipeline with a single click.